 She received both her 200 Hour and 300 Hour training certifications through Karrie AuBuchon at Yoga Bala in Ashtanga Yoga.
-She has had the great opportunity of practicing with Tim Miller, Kate Potter, Seane Corn, Cyndi Lee, and Erica Mather.
-AuBuchon’s studio, which Debbie now owns and operates, was the first one she practiced in that was absent of mirrors.
+She has also had the great opportunity of practicing with Tim Miller, Kate Potter, Seane Corn, Cyndi Lee, Judith Hanson Lasater, and Erica Mather.
+In addition to being designated as an E-RYT 500 teacher she also has over 80 hours of specialty training in Restorative Yoga.

-For many yogis who rely on mirrors to check their postures, their absence can be jarring.
-But for Debbie, it was freeing.
+Debbie's studio is the only yoga studio in Ormond Beach that does not have mirrors.
+For many yogis who rely on mirrors to check their postures, their absence can be jarring, But Debbie found that in her own practice it was freeing.
 No longer was her practice about the physical aspect of the Asanas, but about ALL eight limbs of yoga, quieting her mind, and channeling an inner peace.
 That calm state fueled Debbie's recovery from her life long battle with an eating disorder.

 Debbie, an advocate for those affected by eating disorders, has helped women of all ages, from sixth grade girls to those struggling with midlife eating disorders.
 She was a guest speaker at the 2014 National Eating Disorders Association Annual Conference in San Antonio, was interviewed on Huffington Post Live and is the secretary for C.O.P.E. (the Community Outreach for the Prevention of Eating Disorders).